saulneedham/Blackjack-Playmaker/README.md

 Playmaker v1 – Combines counter and strategy calculator into one interface.

-Playmaker v2 – Final version using 2D tables and true count deviations for accurate advice.
+Playmaker v2 – Final version using 2D tables and true count deviations for optimal advice.

 🛠 Built With